 Instant Pot Vegetarian Chili is a hearty recipe for chili that is packed with sweet potatoes, beans and flavor!
 This vegan friendly chili comes together in just over 30 minutes for a simple, healthy meal.

 There is something so magical about chili.
-Whether made with meat, vegetables, beans or lentils, chili is absolute stick to your ribs comfort food.
+Whether made with meat, vegetables, beans, or lentils, chili is an absolute stick to your ribs comfort food.

 But it also has the reputation of taking HOURS to make.

-- Onions–I love to saute fresh onions for added dimension of flavor.
+- Onions--I love to saute fresh onions for an added dimension of flavor.
 However, if you want to skip that step to speed this recipe up, that works as well!

-- Jalapeno--If you want to add in a kick of heat to this Vegetarian Chili, add in finely minced jalapeno to the mix as well.
+- Jalapeno--If you want to add a kick of heat to this Vegetarian Chili, add finely minced jalapeno to the mix as well.

-- Corn–If want some sweetness from corn, add in up to 1 cup frozen corn (no need to defrost) to this chili before pressure cooking.
+- Corn--If want some sweetness from corn, add up to 1 cup frozen corn (no need to defrost) to this chili before pressure cooking.